MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-applicationcontenturirules.md

 ---
-Description: Specifies which pages in the web context have access to the system's geolocation devices and access to the clipboard.
+description: Specifies which pages in the web context have access to the system's geolocation devices and access to the clipboard.
 Search.Product: eADQiWindows 10XVcnh
 title: ApplicationContentUriRules
 ms.assetid: 8bb7c378-6461-4c01-b02f-b7f17c32daaa